adrianokerber/fullcycle-ddd-node-typescript/README.md

 # A study about Domain Driven Design (DDD)
 A study of DDD applied on FullCycle course using Node.js with TypeScript.
+And Used Jest as the test framework.

 > Tip: This Node.js project was created using `npm i typescript --save-dev` command and `npx tsc --init` for a typescript configured project

-Our Domain was modeled as two main concepts:
+Our Domain was modeled with these aggregates:
 1. Customer Aggregate: The class group responsible for the customer data creation and management;
 2. Order Aggregate: The class group responsible for the order creation;

-Entity
+3. Product Aggregate: The product itself;

+As follows:
-    -> Customer > Address
+    - Customer => Address
-    -> Order > OrderItem[]
+    - Order => OrderItem[]
-    -> Product
+    - Product

 > Tip: All files with the filename suffix ".spec.ts" are tests